dushyantkhosla/ds-cookiecutter/README.md

                your-docker-image
 ```

-- PS: *If Docker commands do not work, run `systemctl start docker` as root and try again*
+- *If Docker commands do not work, run `systemctl start docker` as root and try again*
+- Setting `alias docker='sudo docker'` in your `.bashrc` helps.

 - Configure Git